dereknahman/the-frage-haver/about/index.md

 I used to work in architecture and journalism and now I'm a programmer.

-I work at an agency with primarily third-sector clients, which I love.

-I love problem-solving and learning new things.

-You can find me at kirstysimmonds@icloud.com or at [@torahwilcox](https://twitter.com/torahwilcox).
+You can find me at kirstysimmonds@icloud.com.

-P.S.
-Frage is German for question.